Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: Methodologies for Mental Disorder Detection across Clinical Categories

-Schizophrenia is a serious mental disorder characterized by significant impairments in thinking, perception, and emotions.
-The social burden caused by schizophrenia is severe \cite{rossler2005size}, with society not only bearing the direct burden of patients' treatment and care but also facing indirect burdens such as productivity loss due to injury and premature death, the strain on nursing staff, and the impact on families and communities.
-Early detection can significantly improve the care and treatment of patients with schizophrenia \cite{albert2019outcome}, positively influencing their quality of life and reducing the burden on caregivers and society.
+Psychotic disorders are serious mental disorders characterized by significant impairments in thinking, perception, and emotions.
+The social burden imposed by psychotic disorders is substantial \cite{rossler2005size}.
+Society must not only bear the direct costs of treatment and long-term care, but also indirect burdens such as productivity losses due to disability and premature death, increased strain on caregiving and nursing staff, and profound impacts on families and communities.

+Schizophrenia is widely recognized as the most primary and representative condition within the category of psychotic disorders \cite{mccutcheon2020schizophrenia}.
+Furthermore, delusional disorder is classified under the ``Schizophrenia Spectrum and Other Psychotic Disorders'' in diagnostic frameworks such as the DSM-5\cite{apa2013diagnostic}, as it shares the core positive symptom of delusions.
+Consequently, existing computational research predominantly targets schizophrenia as the prototypical disorder for detecting psychosis.
+Therefore, the following studies reviewed in this section primarily focus on schizophrenia detection.